-Most of the empirical literature has shown evidence of both moral hazard and adverse selection in the health care market.
+Most of the empirical literature has shown evidence of both moral hazard and adverse selection in the health-care market.
 The literature has also shown that the level of moral hazard differs across health services.
-Cameron et al. (1988) using data for Australia find that for a broad range of services more generous coverage leads to higher utilization both because of moral hazard and adverse selection.
+Cameron et al. (1988), using data for Australia, find that for a broad range of services more generous coverage leads to higher utilization because of both moral hazard and adverse selection.
 Savage and Wright (2003), also for Australia, find that private insurance increases hospital length of stay.
-Vera (1999) using data for a Spanish region finds different evidence for heads-of-household and non-headsof-household.
-For heads of household, presumably those that take the insurance decision, there is evidence of adverse selection but no evidence of moral hazard.
-On the contrary, for non-heads of household, there is evidence of moral hazard.
-More recently Olivella and Vera (2005) and Gardiol et al. (2005) show significant evidence of adverse selection using data from the British household panel survey and the Swiss health insurance claims, subsidy on the demand for health care from the poor in Colombia.
+Vera (1999), using data for a Spanish region, finds different evidence for heads-of-household than for non-heads-of-household.
+For heads-of-household, presumably those who make the insurance decision, there is evidence of adverse selection but no evidence of moral hazard.
+In contrast, for other household members, there is evidence of moral hazard.
+More recently, Olivella and Vera (2005) and Gardiol et al. (2005) show significant evidence of adverse selection using data from the British household panel survey and Swiss health insurance claims, respectively.
+Coulson et al. (1995) find that supplemental insurance increases the number of prescriptions filled among the elderly in the United States (i.e. moral hazard) but do not find evidence of adverse selection.
+Holly et al. (1998), using data for Switzerland, find evidence of both adverse selection and moral hazard in hospital stays.
+Deb and Trivedi (2002) use data from the RHIE where the insurance choice is exogenous.
+They find that, everything else held constant, an increase in the coinsurance rate decreases utilization, although this effect is only statistically significantly different from zero at the 10 percent level.
+Finally, Chiappori et al. (1998) find evidence of moral hazard for general practitioner (GP) home visits but not for office visits to a GP or to a specialist.
+The authors argue that the presence of high nonmonetary costs associated with office visits translates a small change in price into a negligible change in the total cost borne by the patient.
+On the contrary, for GP home visits, the nonmonetary costs are virtually inexistent, making a small change in price more noticeable.

-7Presumably doctors/hospitals induce more demand from those that have more generous coverage.
+7Presumably doctors/hospitals induce more demand from those patients who have more generous coverage.
 It is possible, however, that the level of inducement is directly related to the amount the insurer pays to the doctor/hospital for the visit, in which case the bias may be reversed.